Goodbye 2025 and good riddance!

 Capitol riot 'does not happen' without Trump, Jack Smith told Congress

-Do you still believe whatever Mr. Trump says and do you also believe that his health nowat all that at age 79 is "great"?
-Can we believe anything Donald Trump says?
+Do you still believe whatever Mr. Trump says and do you also believe that his health now

-Just take whatever he says and reverse it to get the truth about anything.
-His political support is falling off, not only among voters, but among Congressional Republicans as well.
+Rather, just take whatever he says and reverse it to get the truth about anything.
+His political support has fallen off, not only among voters, but among Congressional Republicans as well.

-Can we actually expect Trump to live until the end of his term, 3 years from now?
+Can we actually expect Trump to live until the end of his term, some 3 years from now?
 That seems like a very long time, allowing him do still more damage to our counntry and to the world.
-He's a guy without any empathy for others, whose impact is mostly negative, who enjoys harming and upsetting other people.
-Maybe that shows his power, like a king of old who might say, "Off with his head" and the order would be immediately carried out.
+He's a guy without any empathy for others, someone whose impact is mostly negative, a man who enjoys harming and upsetting other people.
+Maybe that shows his power, just like a king of old who might say, "Off with his head" and then the order would be swiftly carried out.
 Trump is now king of the world.

 Though officially reported to be in excellent health, Donald Trump is also thought to have "cankles."